Radish: Health Benefits, Nutrition, and Uses

 Uses of Radish

-It is perfectly safe to eat raw radish.
+It is perfectly safe to eat it raw.
 In fact, you will enjoy the intense flavor that raw ones can add to a dish.
 Peel, slice, and then use it for salads, sandwiches, or wraps for a burst of flavor.

 radish uses